Complying with NYC Fair Workweek Laws 2024

 Direct Shift Swaps

-Shift swaps are a key issue in New York’s Fair Workweek rules.
-If employees arrange their own shift swaps, employers are not liable for those changes to the schedule.
+Shift swaps are a significant component of New York’s Fair Workweek rules.
+If employees arrange their own shift swaps, employers are not required to pay schedule change premiums.

 Calculation of Right to Rest Compensation Payment